plibither8/2048.cpp/README.md

 * Game board will follow the following structure:

 ```
-'x' => x-axis OR the horizotal line OR rows
+'x' => x-axis OR the horizontal line OR columns
-'y' => y-axis OR the vertical line OR columns
+'y' => y-axis OR the vertical line OR rows
 ```

 ### For example (zero-indexed)